 When two objects are compared with each other, the latter term of comparison must exclude the former.

-b) Delhi is bigger than any city in India.
-Then we are saying Delhi is bigger than Delhi, as any city in India includes Delhi also.
+In sentence 2, we are saying Delhi is bigger than Delhi, as any city in India includes Delhi also.
 And this is obviously wrong.

-In a comparison by means of a superlative the latter term should include the former.
+In a comparison by means of a superlative, the latter term should include the former.

 Delhi is the biggest of all cities in India.

 Of all men he is the strongest.

-Later and latest refer to rime.
+Later and latest refer to time.

 He came later than I expected.

 This is the latest news.

 Latter and last refer to position.

 The last player could not bat as he was injured.

 The latter chapters are very interesting.

-Latter is used when there are two only, last when there are more than two.
+‘Latter‘ is used when there are two only, ‘last‘ when there are more than two.

 Of Manohar, Syam and Joshi, the latter is a driver.
 (Incorrect)

 Of Manohor, Syam and Joshi, the last is a driver.
 (Correct)

-Elder and eldest are used only of persons (usually members of the same family).
+‘Elder‘ and ‘eldest‘ are used only of persons (usually members of the same family).

-a) My elder sister is doing MBA from IIM Ahemdabad
+My elder sister is doing MBA from IIM Ahemdabad

 My eldest brother is getting married today.

-Older and oldest are used of both persons and things.
+‘Older‘ and ‘oldest‘ are used of both persons and things.

-a) This is the oldest building in the city.
+This is the oldest building in the city.

 Anthony is the oldest boy in the class.

 Further means more distant or advanced whereas farther is a variation of further and means at a distance – both the words can be used to indicate physical distance.

-a) No one discussed the topic further.
+No one discussed the topic further.

 Calcutta is farther from the equator than Colombo.